JoGorska/mileage-tracker/README.md

 ### User Stories

 GitHub issues were used to record the user stories.
-The user stories were categorised into different priorities, as below from highest to lowest:
+The user stories were categorised into different priorities, as below from highest to lowest: "Should Have" "Must Have"
-"Should Have"
-"Must Have"
 "Could Have"
+"Might Have"
+"Won't Have"

+#### User stories - visits app

 [#1](https://github.com/JoGorska/mileage-tracker/issues/1) As a driver I can add postcodes to a list for the current day so that see where I have been on the day